Edveika/Arduino-Easter/README.md

 * 4 digits screen that will show how much time it took the egg to roll to the bottom
 * The sponge guarantees a smooth landing without breaking the egg

-# 💿 Installing the firmware
+# 💿 Installing the firmware & Running

 1. Git clone this repo